At a Glance

 ✨Tip Number 3

 Prepare to discuss specific examples from your past experiences where you've successfully negotiated lease terms or resolved disputes.
-Having concrete stories ready will showcase your skills and make you a more compelling candidate.
+Being able to articulate these scenarios will showcase your practical skills and readiness for the challenges of the role.

 ✨Tip Number 4